 In many cases, however, you can treat your condition with natural treatment options.
 The goal for eliminating bacterial vaginosis is rebalancing the bacteria present in the vagina.
 Earth Clinic has received thousands of posts since 1999 detailing the best natural cures for BV.
 The most popular home treatments seems to be effective for reestablishing the bacterial culture of your body.
 These remedies include acidophilus, apple cider vinegar, and hydrogen peroxide douches.

 Acidophilus, also known as Lactobacillus acidophilus, is one of the most common and well-known species of good bacteria.
 Commonly referred to as probiotics, acidophilus and other probiotic bacteria are naturally present throughout the body and are responsible for maintaining the function of many of your bodily processes.
 This bacteria helps treat BV by eradicating high levels of bad bacteria and repopulating the colonies of good bacteria.

 2. Apple Cider Vinegar

-Apple cider vinegar is a naturally acidic compound.
+Apple cider vinegar, also known as ACV, is a naturally acidic compound.
 One of the issues that causes bacterial vaginosis is a change in the pH of your vagina.
 The acidity of ACV can help regulate your pH and naturally restore balance in your body.
 When you pH is in check, the growth of both good and bad bacteria is regulated.
 Apple cider vinegar also has antibacterial properties that kill off bad bacteria throughout your body.